China Merchants Group: Civil war period

 In 1927, Li continued to head the company although the entire Chinese shipping industry was placed under the supervision of the Communications Ministry of the Nationalist government.
 In 1929, the Nationalist government commenced investigations into past financial dealings of the company, and in particular those of the late Sheng Xianhuai.
 After uncovering evidence of impropriety, the Jiangsu Provincial Government ordered the confiscation of assets from Sheng's estate.
 Li Guojie also came under suspicion for misappropriating funds from the company and for taking out personal bank loans secured on the company's assets.
 This culminated in a lawsuit again Li to recover lost monies.

 The scandal escalated when on 24 July 1930, Zhao Tieqiao, a senior member of the Shanghai Investment Promotion Bureau tasked with investigating past financial irregularities, was assassinated outside the company's offices in Shanghai.
 Li immediately fell under suspicion but lacking sufficient he was instead detained on economic fraud charges relating to obtaining personal foreign loans using state-owned assets as collateral.
 He was convicted and sentenced to 3 years imprisonment.
 However, through his political connections he was soon released.
 Li remained in Shanghai, heavily involved in the corrupt political power struggles prevalent in that era.
 He was shot outside his Shanghai home on 19 February 1939 and died soon afterwards.

 The firm was nationalized and reorganized as the China Merchants Group in 1935, acquiring the name it uses today.
 During the Sino-Japanese war, the company sold four of its ships: Haiyuan, Haili, Haichen and Haiheng to the Hong Kong-based trading company Jardine Matheson & Co.
 Other ships were scuttled during the hostilities.

 During World War II, the headquarters moved around, being for a period in Hong Kong and at Chongqing.

+After the defeat of Japan in the Second Sino-Japanese War, the Nationalist government confiscated industrial enterprises in formerly Japanese-occupied areas of China and in Japanese puppet states.
+These confiscated enterprises were re-organized into Chinese state-owned enterprises, primarily under the control of China Merchants Steam Navigation Company, the National Resources Commission, and China Textile Construction Corporation.
+The company also took over control of 2,158 formerly Japanese ships.